PSYC 397. Independent Research

 For a course description of PSYC 397, click here.

 PSYC 306 must be completed prior to enrolling in PSYC 397.
 It is also strongly recommended that one laboratory course in psychology also be completed.
 Students should discuss with a faculty member the possibility of completing PSYC 397 given the requirements listed below for this course.
-If a faculty member is willing then the PSYC 397 contract must be completed and signed by the sponsoring faculty member (ask the Psychology Department secretary for PSYC 397 contract forms).
-The completed contract should be brought to the undergraduate program director for final approval.
+If a faculty member is willing then the PSYC 397 contract must be completed and signed by the sponsoring faculty member (ask the Psychology Department support staff for PSYC 397 contract forms).
+The completed contract should be brought to the undergraduate program director, Dr. Jennifer Fiebig, for final approval.
 Only one PSYC 397 or 399 course may count toward the 12-course major requirement.

 PSYC 397 students are expected to: